paveltimofeev/screens.io/tasklist.md

 - Frontend: Comparer view: Need to show status Failed/Passed, because when you switch between viewport sizes it's hard to understand passed this case or not.
 Probably it also need to highlight viewports chips with passsed/failed colors
 - Frontend: Icons at Jobs History should be the same as in Recent Runs and in scenarios' Runs history tables
 - **------------ CLOSED BETA MILESTONE ------------**

+- [Marketing] Persuade: Start with the exact solution for US / with a common problems for RU

 - Backend: Storage service create and cache connection per user and never close it, even if user left site or logout.
 - Backend: migration script for copying data from one user to another